TheConstructAi/RosForSwiftPro/README.md

 ```bash
 roslaunch swiftpro pro_display.launch
 ```
-right now, you can drag your swiftpro and it will simulate in Rviz.
+You can drag your swiftpro and it will simulate in Rviz.

 ## Control Mode: Send data to swiftpro
 Connect swiftpro, send data though serial.